bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | `index` | Number | The row number (zero based)

-**Note** that `index` will not always be the actual row's index number, as it is computed after pagination and filtering have been applied to the origional table data.
+**Note** that `index` will not always be the actual row's index number, as it is computed after pagination and filtering have been applied to the original table data.
 The `index` value will refer to the displayed row number.
 This number will align with the indexes from the optional `v-model` bound variable.